 We love making fairy houses.
 My girls have made many fairy houses over the years.
 When we visit parks we like to leave houses, built from twigs and leaves, behind.
-Every spring we build fairy houses for our garden.
-This fall I thought it might be fun to build a fairy house jack-o-lantern.
+Every spring, we build fairy houses for our garden.
+This fall, I thought it might be fun to build a fairy house jack-o-lantern.
 After all, fairies need a place to rest on Halloween night.
-These fairy house jack-o-lanterns are a super cute Halloween craft for kids - tweens and teens - to make.
+These fairy house jack-o-lanterns are a super cute Halloween craft for kids, tweens, and teens - to make.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

-How to Make a Pumpkin Jack O'Lantern
+How to Make a Pumpkin Fairy House

 You will need